Forager House Collection

 EXHIBITIONS: Abright Knox Art Gallery, Buffalo; Akron Art Institute, OH; Allentown Art Museum, PA; Associated American Artists, New York City; Brandeis University, Waltham, MA; Dallas Public Library; Elaine Horowitz Gallery, Scottsdale, AZ; Fendrich Gallery, Washington DC; Forager House Collection, Nantucket; Gallery Daberkow, Frankfurt, Germany; Gloucester County College, NJ; Hunterdon Art Center, Clinton, NJ; International Print Society; New Hope, PA; Kameyama Art Exhibition, Kyoto, Japan; Key West Museum of Art and History, FL; Kresge Art Center, University of Michigan; Main Street Gallery, Nantucket; Montclair Art Museum, NJ; Museum of Modern Art, Sao Paulo, Brazil; Museum of Modern Art, Thessaloniki, Greece; Museum of Contemporary Crafts, New York City; Newark Museum, NJ; New Jersey State Museum, Trenton; Philadelphia Art Alliance; Philadelphia Art Museum; Pratt Institute, New York City; The Print Club, Philadelphia; Silvermine Guild of Artists, CT; Sambol Art Gallery, Guatamala City; Suzuki Gallery, New York City; Temple University, Philadelphia; The Windsors Gallery, Miami; Larry Winn Galleries, Seattle; Lucky Street Gallery, Key West; 4 India St Gallery, Nantucket; Gato Building, Key West.

-Click below to view 12 minute tour of the 2013 Lucky Street Gallery Retrospective
+Click below to view a 12 minute tour of the 2013 Lucky Street Gallery Retrospective

 Pratt Institute's Graphic Workshop provided Kemble a new venue for experimentation.
 He studied under Al Blaustein and created a few aquatints.
 But it was a class with Carol Summers that became the basis for more than 300 woodcuts.